-Drug Free Compliance - Zero Tolerance Policy: A drug-free school policy has been adopted by the College and the Navajo Nation in compliance with the Drug-Free Schools and Communities Act Amendments of 1989 (P.L.101-226).
+Drug Free Compliance - Zero Tolerance Policy: A drug-free school policy has been adopted by the College and the Navajo Nation in compliance with The Drug-Free Workplace Act (41 USCA 701), The Safe and Drug-Free Schools and Communities Act (20 USCA 7101), and the Drug and Alcohol Abuse Prevention Regulations (34 CFR 86).
 The College is committed to preventing the abuse of alcohol and the illegal use of drugs and alcohol by students and employees.
 All College students and their visitors are prohibited from possession, use, and/or distribution of illegal drugs and alcohol while on College property and/or while participating in a College-sponsored activity held either on or off College property.
 In accordance with the College's Drug-Free policy, the zero tolerance policy will be enforced.